SCWC BIPOC Writer Scholarship

-Sonoma County Writers Camp is a 4.5-day writing retreat that takes place in Cazadero, CA. SCWC is run by acclaimed authors and teachers Ellen Sussman and Elizabeth Stark.
-We are pleased to partner with a wonderful donor and Hedgebrook to offer a full tuition waiver for one recipient who is BIPOC and self-identifies as a woman or non-binary.
+Sonoma County Writers Camp is a 4.5-day writing retreat that is sometimes entirely virtual via Zoom (as we did in March 2022) and sometimes takes place in Healdsburg, CA (as with our October 2022 camp).
+SCWC is run by acclaimed authors and teachers Ellen Sussman and Elizabeth Stark.
+We are pleased to partner with Hedgebrook to offer a full tuition waiver for one recipient who is BIPOC and self-identifies as a woman or non-binary.

 We are thrilled to announce our March 2022 Winner!